jezzsantos/ServiceStack.Webhooks/README.md

 }
 ```

+### Configuring Azure Resources

+By default,

-By default, the `AzureTableWebhookSubscriptionStore` will create and use a table named: 'webhooksubscriptions', and the `AzureQueueWebhookEventStore` will create and use a queue named: 'webhookevents'
+* `AzureTableWebhookSubscriptionStore` will create and use a table named: 'webhooksubscriptions'
+* `AzureQueueWebhookEventStore` will create and use a queue named: 'webhookevents'

 You can change those values when you register the services.

 ```